dee-obuaya/my-library-api/README.md

 ### `GET /books`
 - fetches all books available.
-- returns two objects, `message`, `totalBooks` and `books` with the values `success`, an integer and an array with a list of book objects respectively.
+- returns three objects, `message`, `totalBooks` and `books` with the values `success`, an integer and an array with a list of book objects respectively.
-- needs no arguments, but can take `genre` or `author` or both as an optional query if searching for something specific.
+- needs no arguments, but can take `rating` as an optional query if searching for books within that range.
-- additional query (`genre` or `author`) is case sensitive and the first letter must be capitalized.

 Sample request: `curl http://localhost:3000/books` Sample response: